jlquaccia/blocmarks/README.md

 ## **Blocmarks:**
 Social Bookmarking With Email Integration

-*Build a production quality social bookmarking app that allows users to email, manage and share bookmarked URLs.*
+*A production quality social bookmarking app that allows users to email, manage and share bookmarked URLs.*

 You can check out my app on heroku at: [https://jason-quaccia-blocmarks.herokuapp.com](https://jason-quaccia-blocmarks.herokuapp.com)